rtm516/GeyserMC-wiki/FAQ.md

 ## Can I connect Geyser to an older server?
 If the server has ViaVersion and/or supports the latest Minecraft version, yes.
 However at this time we are unable to support older versions of Minecraft due to a limitation in our Java support library.

+## Can I connect Geyser to a modded (Forge/Fabric) server?
+The short answer: if a vanilla client can join the server, then so can Geyser.

+The long answer: currently there is no way for Geyser to translate the features that most mods add (blocks, items, etc).
+Therefore, servers that require mods to be installed clientside are unsupportable through Geyser.

 ## How can I auto-update Geyser?
 [Geyser MC Auto Updater](https://github.com/michaelwatne/geysermcupdater) is an option at this time to auto-update Geyser through the command line.
 Note that this project is unaffiliated with Geyser.